 I started only leaving my room for the doctor appointments, food, and to go to the airport if I was going home.
 Regardless, my mental health remained intact.
 About a month and a half from my first appointment, after X-Rays and MRIs, they diagnosed me, gave me steroids, and sent me to physical therapy.
 A month and a half after that my physical therapist suggested I go to the emergency room after suggesting an orthopedic.
 Even though my appointment was in two days he really believed I should go to the hospital.

 I drove and limped my way inside, waited for my dad who was coming down anyway, got my 100th X-Ray and got the results.
 This whole process took about six hours, no exaggeration, wasting money and time especially since the X-Ray showed nothing.
 Of course I cried; I was annoyed and bitter as hell.
-Anyways my dad left the next day and the day after that I went to my orthopedic appointment.
+My dad left the next day and the day after that I went to my orthopedic appointment.
 Imagine my surprise when he told me I broke my heel and I got a cast slapped on my foot.
 And you know how he discovered this?
 From the MRI I got a month and a half before.
 I was the most shook person on the planet.

 By this point it was my third month not being able to walk correctly, and my second month needing crutches.
 I had worked on broken heel.
 I saw J Cole on a broken heel.
 I almost saw Kendrick on a broken heel.
 I went to physical therapy on a broken heel.
 I walked all over my damn broken heel!
 Like!!!!
 Hello???
 I was made to feel like I was being dramatic, like it was all in my head and I was at fault.
 I could sense how me staying in, even walking so slow, rubbed my friends the wrong way and after that cast got slapped on it felt like I respectively flipped them all off, like yea ya’ll thought I was playin’ around, jokes on you.